OpenEIT/EIT_Firmware/README.md

 # Intro
 Firmware!
 Wondering how the impedance measures are made?
 Want to get phase and magnitude out and play with that?

+If you just want to download pre-compiled firmware HEX files, then the HEX file folder is for you.
+This will let you try out different features and methods in EIT and Bioimpedance Spectroscopy.
+If you want to go a bit deeper and edit the files and re-compile, read the directions below.

 # Getting set up
 I installed windows through VMWare and it works great.
 Then I installed IAR Systems IDE and plugged in my trusty Segger J-Link Debugger that enables you to do SWD firmware programming.